 An hour by train south of Hanoi lies the small town of Ninh Binh, where narrow waterways wind lazily through a breathtaking karst landscape.
 Though it is possible to take a day trip here from Hanoi, spending at least two nights is a much better option.

-Hop on a row boat first thing in the morning before the tourist crowds arrive and enjoy a peaceful trip through some of the world’s most beautiful landscape.
+Hop on a row boat first thing in the morning before the tourist crowds arrive and enjoy a peaceful trip through some of the world’s most beautiful landscapes.
 Ninh Binh is also an ideal place for cycling and hiking, with plenty of pagodas and tiny villages to make you fall in love with rural Vietnamese life.

 Where to stay in Ninh Binh